LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/quiz-03.md

     + Identifying people who may have COVID-19
     - Counting how many people live in one house
 9. What is contact tracing?
-    - Recording everyone’s cell phone numbers
+    - Recording everyone’s cellphone numbers
     - Finding children who have been lost
     + Finding people who have been in contact with someone who has COVID-19
 10. What is community lockdown?